 How do the workshops run?

-There are 4 lots of workshops everyday: two in the morning and two after lunch.
-There are a variety of art, music, craft, performance, dance, and sporting activities as well as workshops where campers get a chance to talk and share ideas about LGBTIQ issues and how they relate to their lives.
+There are 4 lots of workshops everyday.
+There is a variety of art, music, craft, performance, dance, and sporting activities as well as workshops where campers get a chance to talk and share ideas about LGBTIQ issues and how they relate to their lives.
 We also have open sessions where campers can run their own workshops, on anything they like.

 Are there night time activities?

 YES!!
-There are feasts, performance nights, bonfires, movie nights, capture the flag, and high-intensity competitive cake decorating!!!
+In the past we have had feasts, performance nights, bonfires, movie nights, karaoke, capture the flag, and high-intensity competitive cake decorating!!!

 What's the food like?

 Delicious!!
-It is organic whole food, ethically sourced and prepared with love!!
+The food is organic and local where possible and prepared with love!!
 The food will meet everyone's dietary requirements according to what you list on your registration form, so make sure you fill in your dietary needs and preferences if applicable.
 If you are not into such wholesome fare you can also pack some snacks for your cabin.
 Again, we ask that you please do not bring peanuts or any other kind of nuts, or any products containing nuts, to Camp.

 Why and How did Camp Out start?